Microblog

 Proving Grounds Practice - Access

-Access from Proving Grounds Practice is an intermediate rated Windows machine, in which we first get a shell through a file upload vulnerability in a web application running in the context of a low privileged domain user svc_apache.
+Access from Proving Grounds Practice is an intermediate rated Windows Active Directory (AD) machine, in which we first get a shell through a file upload vulnerability in a web application running in the context of a low privileged domain user svc_apache.
 Within that shell we perform a kerberoasting attack using Rubeus and obtain the credentials of the user svc_mssql.
 In order to get a shell as svc_mssql, we make use of a tool called RunasCs.
 Read more

 February 17, 2024 | 13:11